Work Item Budgets

 - Budget Category -- Which category this cost belongs to (e.g., "Electrical")

-- Financing Source -- Which funding source will pay for it
+- Financing Source -- Which funding source will pay for it (selected from a dropdown of your configured financing sources)

 - Estimated Amount -- Your best estimate of the cost